isteves/r-pkg-intro/docs/Presentation.md

 stopifnot(is.logical(print))
 ```

-*Checking inputs to the function is easy to do and saves lots of debugging headaches later on by stopping the function early and giving you an understandable error message.*
+Checking inputs to the function is easy to do and saves lots of debugging headaches later on by (a) stopping the function early and (b) giving you an understandable error message.

 Write your documentation
 ========================================================